Looking for official ACT practice? The Official ACT Prep Guide is a great resource.

 You should get this book if you’re new to the ACT.
 It's a thorough summary of everything you need to know about the most up-to-date version of the test, even if has its imperfections.

-You also could decide to get this book if you want to practice your essay-writing skills using new prompts that align with the current version of the ACT.
-There haven't been many official ACT essay prompts pubically released, and if you're struggling with the essay, three extra prompts to practice with could prove extremely valuable.
+You also could decide to get the Official ACT Prep Guide book if you want to practice your essay-writing skills using new prompts that align with the current version of the ACT.
+There haven't been many official ACT essay prompts publicly released, and if you're struggling with the essay, four extra prompts to practice with could prove extremely valuable.

 If you're confident about self-guided studying and are just looking for more practice questions, it might be worth getting the new ACT prep book.
 The addition of the fourth practice test in this addition is valuable, since there aren't that many full, publicly released official ACT practice tests out there, so the fact that this book has five of them makes it particularly valuable.
 However, the book still doesn't contain that much material, and almost all of it is recycled from previous tests.
-You're better off getting the 3rd Edition of the Real ACT Prep Guide, which has more original practice materials, and supplementing it with free online resources (particularly for ACT Writing).
+An alternative would be to get the 3rd Edition of the Real ACT Prep Guide, which has more original practice materials, and supplement it with free online resources (particularly for ACT Writing).

-The last practice test in this guide is the rebellious twin of the last two practice tests in the 3rd Edition.
+The third practice test in this guide is the rebellious twin of the last two practice tests in the 3rd Edition.
 It may have changed its hairstyle, but the same DNA is still there.
 Side note: If anyone had natural eyelashes that were this long, it would be a truly terrifying sight to behold.

-How to Get the Most Out of The Real ACT Prep Guide
+How to Get the Most Out of The Official ACT Prep Guide